Urgent Alert

 The mental health crisis doesn’t just have medical and social repercussions — it also has a serious financial cost.
 The global economy loses about $1 trillion each year due to depression and anxiety.
 It’s estimated that mental health conditions could cost the economy as much as $16 trillion between 2011 and 2030

-Lack of access to quality mental health care is a serious global problem — but it’s also an issue in the U.S. More than 27 million Americans experiencing mental illness are going untreated, and the list of reasons is long: the cost of care, gaps in insurance coverage, a lack of qualified psychiatrists, and a disconnect between primary care systems and behavioral care systems.
+Lack of access to quality mental health care is a serious global problem — but it’s also an issue in the U.S. Two-thirds of Americans with a mental health condition were not able to access treatment in 2021, even though they had health insurance.
+The list of reasons is long: the cost of care, gaps in insurance coverage, a lack of qualified psychiatrists, and a disconnect between primary care systems and behavioral care systems.

 This story was originally published on October 5, 2020 and has been updated.